 Pelvic floor exercises are designed to improve muscle tone and prevent the need for corrective surgery.

 The symptoms of a weakened pelvic floor include:

-- A distinct swelling at the vaginal opening
+- a distinct bulge at the vaginal opening

 Causes of a weak pelvic floor

-The pelvic floor can be weakened in many ways, including:
+The pelvic floor can be weakened in many ways, such as by:

-- The weight of the uterus during pregnancy
+- supporting the weight of the uterus during pregnancy

-- Some forms of surgery that require cutting the muscles (including prostate cancer treatment in males)
+- some forms of surgery that require cutting the muscles (including prostate cancer treatment in males)

 Complications of a weakened pelvic floor

 Loss of bladder control is a common symptom of a weakened pelvic floor.
 Some people experience bowel incontinence, which means they can’t always control the passage of wind or faeces.